Leicester Markfield services

 The service area was built by Granada who wanted to quickly increase their number of sites.
 They may have been hoping that them opening their Granada Lodge here would deter Welcome Break from expanding Leicester Forest East.
 As a result, they used the name Leicester to promote the site, rather than the less well-known 'Markfield'.

 The main building had a simple cross-shape with a Country Kitchen Restaurant, shop and toilets: simple facilities that catered for passing traffic and, thanks to the adjacent Granada Lodge, overnight stays.
+The restaurant was open all night and encouraged locals to visit it for Sunday lunch.
 The petrol station next door was branded Mobil, and there were dedicated parking areas for cars, HGVs and coaches.

 Granada turned the Granada Lodge into a Travelodge, and the Country Kitchen Restaurant into an AJ's, which later became Little Chef, albeit still with green AJ's fittings.
 A Burger King was added to the Little Chef.
 The petrol station changed from Mobil to BP.
 Prominent 'Granada' branding was provided at the entrance.